Insight • Search & content

 AI search advantage

-AI search systems evaluate topical depth.
-A site with a comprehensive cluster on a topic is more likely to be cited as an authoritative source than a site with one article on the same topic.
-This connects directly to zero-click SEO strategy.
+AI search systems look for topical depth.
+A site with a full cluster on a subject is more likely to be cited as an authoritative source than one that has a single article on the same topic.
+That links directly to zero-click SEO strategy.

 Efficient content planning